 Vaughan's Natural Heritage Network consists of a wide range of natural features.
 It reaches throughout the City and forms part of the larger York Regional Greenlands System.
 The Natural Heritage Network is represented on Schedule 2.
-It has been developed through analysis, modelling and review of previous work prepared by the Toronto and Region Conservation Authority, including the Watershed Plans for the Don and Humber Rivers, and other agencies.
+It has been developed through analysis, modelling and incorporation of previous work prepared by the Toronto and Region Conservation Authority, including the Watershed Plans for the Don and Humber Rivers, and other agencies.
 The Natural Heritage Network is consistent with the Provincial Policy Statement, which requires that "the diversity and connectivity of natural features in an area, and the long-term ecological function and biodiversity of natural heritage systems, should be maintained, restored or, where possible, improved, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features."
-Furthermore, the Provincial Policy Statement defines a natural heritage system to include lands that have been restored and areas with the potential to be restored to a natural state.

 The Natural Heritage Network represents an interconnected system of natural features and the functions they perform.
 Natural features such as wetlands, woodlands and the extensive valley and stream corridors are identified as Core Features to be protected and enhanced.
 To support these features and create the connections that establish a strong network, Enhancement Areas are identified that either add to or connect the Core Features.
 The Natural Heritage Network also includes the Provincial Greenbelt and Oak Ridges Moraine lands and specific policies are provided for these areas consistent with Provincial Plans and York Region policies.
-Natural areas also exist in Vaughan where past development has taken place and buildings currently exist.
+There also exist natural areas in Vaughan where past development has taken place and buildings currently exist.
 These uses may continue with minor alterations but no new such uses will be allowed in order to maintain the integrity of the Network.

 In determining the Natural Heritage Network the policy text prevails over the mapping shown on Schedule 2.
 As more detailed studies are undertaken, either through the development process or by other agencies such as the TRCA, Region of York or the Province new instances of Natural Heritage Network components may be found, than were able to be determined at the City wide scale of the Official Plan Review.
-For example, the Province has recently evaluated the East Humber Wetland Complex but this mapping has not been released.
+For example, the Province has recently evaluated the West Humber Wetland Complex but this mapping has not been released.